Optimistic locking

 circle-exclamation

-Navixy Repository API uses a version field for optimistic concurrency control, preventing lost updates when multiple clients simultaneously edit the same entity.
+Navixy Repository API uses the optional version field for optimistic concurrency control, preventing lost updates when multiple clients simultaneously edit the same entity.

 How optimistic locking works